RunpengJ/cse15l-lab-reports/lab-report-3-week-5.md

 What happens in the above code block?
 - The above command "find .  -name "Annual_Fee.txt" means walking through the current directory and looking for a file or a directory whose name is "Annual_Fee.txt".
-- This command is useful when we want to look for a particular file.
+- This command is useful when we want to look for a particular file using its name.

 #### **Example 2**

 ```
 (base) bensonjian@Bensons-Mac technical % find . -name "An*"
 ./government/Media/Anthem_Payout.txt
 ./government/Media/Annual_Fee.txt
 (base) bensonjian@Bensons-Mac technical %
 ```

 What happens in the above code block?
-- The above command "find .  -name "An*"" means walking through the current directory and looking for files or directories whose name starts with "An".
+- The above command "find .  -name "An*"" means walking through the current directory and looking for any file or directory whose name starts with "An".
-- This command is useful when we want to look for files or directories but are not sure about the name.
+- This command is useful when we want to look for any file or directory but are not sure about their name.

 #### **Example 3**